hamadmarri/cacule-cpu-scheduler/README.md

 ![logo](cacule_logo_gh.png)

-CacULE is a new version of Cachy.
-The CacULE CPU scheduler is based on interactivity score mechanism.
+The CacULE CPU scheduler is a CFS patchset that is based on interactivity score mechanism.
 The interactivity score is inspired by the ULE scheduler (FreeBSD scheduler).
 The goal of this patch is to enhance system responsiveness/latency.